-When $L=K_{X}$, G. Wilkin gave a criterion for the existence of holomorphic Higgs field $\phi'$.
-It is straightforward to generalize this criterion for twisted Higgs bundles as following.
+When $L=K_{X}$, G. Wilkin gave a criterion for the existence of a holomorphic Higgs field $\phi'$.
+It is straightforward to generalize this criterion for twisted Higgs bundles as follows.

-\begin{Prop}[Corollary 4.3. in \cite{Wil}] Let $(E,\phi)$ be a $L$-twisted Higgs bundle on $X$ and let $E'$ be a Hecke modification of $E$ determined by $v\in\pp(E_{x}^{\vee})$ at $x\in X$.
-The following conditions are equivalent \begin{enumerate} \item The induced Higgs field $\phi':E\to E\otimes L$ is holomorphic.
+\begin{proposition}[Corollary 4.3 of \cite{Wil}] Let $(E,\phi)$ be an $L$-twisted Higgs bundle on $X$ and let $E'$ be a Hecke modification of $E$ determined by $v\in\pp(E_{x}^{\vee})$ at $x\in X$.
+The following conditions are equivalent \begin{enumerate} \item The induced Higgs field $\phi':E'\to E'\otimes L$ is holomorphic.

 \item There exists an eigenvalue $\mu$ of $\phi_{x}$ such that $v(\phi(s))=\mu v(s)$ for all sections $s$ of $E$.